jpowie01/workstation-scripts/README.md

 # Workstation management scripts

-Collection of scripts that automates management of my GPU Workstation machine.
+Collection of scripts that automates management of my GPU Workstation.

 ## A few words about my use case...